charlieocurtis/bathymetry-plot/README.md

 > - The versions of Numpy and MatPlot listed in ```requirements.txt``` don't exist for mac.
 As such, if attempting to
 > run, the versions should be removed before running ```pip install ...``` (this issue is fixable).
 > - Secondly, Tkinter for Mac isn't working (at least on my machine) I receive a ```ModuleNotFoundError```.
 Something to
 > note when attempting to run the application.
+On MacOS, tkinter requires a manual installation via pip or homebrew.

 ## Packages
 Below, are the packages used to help create the project: